 In the 2017-2018 season, Opera Idaho established its first Young Artists program.
-The program is designed to provide training and performance experience for talented singers at the beginning of their professional careers.
-From September 2018 through April 2019, these young artists will be placed in a nurturing environment, treated as professionals and provided with compensation, and a comfortable place to live, freeing them to concentrate on their work.
+Opera Idaho’s Young Artists program is designed to provide training and performance experience for talented singers at the beginning of their professional careers.
+From September 2019 through April 2020, these young artists will be placed in a nurturing environment, treated as professionals and provided with compensation and a comfortable place to live.

 - Recognition of sponsorship on the supertitle screen prior to performances

 - Verbal recognition of sponsorship at any Young Artist specific programs including the fall recital in Boise and McCall, Operatinis and the free education outreach performances